Frances Davidson, Viscountess Davidson: Honours and arms

 She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 1952 Birthday Honours and created a life peer as Baroness Northchurch, of Chiswick in the County of Middlesex, on 13 January 1963.
 She and her husband were one of the few couples who both held titles in their own right.

 Family

 Davidson had two sons and two daughters (Margaret, Jean, Andrew and Malcolm).
-She died aged 91, from natural causes.
+She died in the Essex village of Great Leighs from natural causes on 25 November 1985, at the age of 91.
 Both sons inherited their father's title, as Andrew Davidson, 2nd Viscount Davidson and Malcolm Davidson, 3rd Viscount Davidson.